-Sure, today you can buy the paste in some Middle Eastern stores, but not many of them carry it, so you might still have to make it if you want to capture the true essence of Nanny’s recipes, nothing beats her very tedious homemade version.
+Sure, today you can buy the paste in Middle Eastern stores, but if you want to capture the true essence of Nanny’s recipes, nothing beats her very tedious homemade version.

 She’d cut them, remove the seeds, wash them, then hand-grind the peppers.
-Then she cooked the ground peppers in a large pot until the liquid was evaporated.
+Then she’d cook the ground peppers in a large pot until the liquid was evaporated.
 The next step was to spread the pepper mash onto baking sheets and sun-dry them for 1 to 3 days depending on the heat and humidity.

 Nanny sat outside, guarding her trays against flies and other insects, or change in weather.
 If there was a threat of rain, she’d quickly snatch the trays and haul them upstairs to her kitchen.

 The paste was ready when it turned a brownish-red color, and the consistency was more like tomato paste.
 Nanny would place the paste in small sterilized jars, put a little olive oil on top, tightly cover the jars, and refrigerate the amount that would be used soon.

 The rest went into the freezer for year-round use.

 Thankfully, this modern spin on Nanny’s original recipe is quicker and easier!

 - ½ tsp. cayenne pepper (Add more if you want extra heat, but be careful!)